Come into My Heart

 Come into My Heart is a 1978 album by USA European Connection.
 It was written and produced by Boris Midney.
 All of the tracks reached number one on the disco chart for two weeks and stayed there for more than five months.

-The album peaked at #66 on the Billboard 200 chart.
+The album peaked at No. 66 on the Billboard 200 chart.

 Critical reception

-AllMusic wrote that "lovers of exotic hand-dancing enjoyed this kind of music ...
+AllMusic wrote that "lovers of exotic hand-dancing enjoyed this kind of music...
 For soul and rock afficionados, [sic] however, the whole ordeal comes off rather bland."